teacheraio/DevSecOps-Studio/README.md

 ```

-Go grab some coffee while DevSecOps Studio does its job.
+Go grab some coffee while DevSecOps Studio (ascdso-studio) does its job.

 Yes, that's it, you just setup entire DevSecOps environment with three commands :)

-Go ahead and read Practical DevSecOps Lessons on the [wiki](https://github.com/teacheraio/ascdso-studio/wiki)
+Go ahead and read Practical DevSecOps Lessons on the [wiki](https://github.com/Consult2016/ascdso-studio/wiki)

 ### Installation video
 [![asciicast](https://asciinema.org/a/LGCa3te9yXhVLDCRpL2TtxzHa.svg)](https://asciinema.org/a/LGCa3te9yXhVLDCRpL2TtxzHa)

 ### Details

 DevSecOps Studio uses `vagrant`, `virtualbox` and `ansible` to setup the lab environment.
-You can visit the vendor's website to download the above software for on Windows/Linux/macOS.
+You can visit the vendor's website to download the above software for Windows/Linux/macOS.

-DevSecOps Studio simulates the environment presented below.
+DevSecOps Studio (ascdso-studio) simulates the environment presented below.

 ![](images/appsec-pipeline.png)